ucsd-cse15l-w23/ucsd-cse15l-w23.github.io/pages/syllabus.md

 totally complete, and some days we won't finish everything.
 But it should be obvious that you followed along and completed the exercises we did in class.

-If you miss class, you can submit them up until the start of the next class for no penalty up to 10 times -- we recommend completing them while watching the podcast.
-The rest of the times you have to have a submission during the class period.
+If you miss class, you can submit them up until the start of the next class as late submissions.
+We recommend completing them while watching the podcast.
 We'll have TAs on hand as backup to collect the physical paper/help you scan and submit if you have any issue submitting.
 See [Grading](#grading) below for the required submissions and how that correlates with your grade.

 ### Weekly Quizzes